Method

 How each surah makes Moses cross a different threshold.

-David and Solomon Bear a Throne Each Surah Redisciplines
+David (peace be upon him) and Solomon (peace be upon them): Power Each Surah Redisciplines

 How each surah redisciplines the throne that David and Solomon bear.